Seven Blood-Stained Orchids: Plot

 Giulia, who is at home by herself, hears her record abruptly end and assumes it's Mario.
-After finding a half moon on her record player, she encounters the priest with a garrote standing in the doorway of one of the rooms.
+After finding a half moon on her record player, she encounters the priest.
 Realizing he was the killer, she runs to her pool area where she is followed and confronted by the priest.
-He explains that the killings were sparked out of the fact that one of the many women on the list had to have been the one to abandon his brother and left him to die in the car accident in which they were responsible.
-He kills them all in order to make sure he gets the right one.
+He explains that the killings were sparked out of the fact that one of the many women on the list had to have been the one to abandon his brother and leave him to die in the car accident.
 He also reveals that he killed Barrett and staged it as a suicide in order to keep everyone off his trail.
-After this explanation, he lunges at her and begins strangling her with the garrote, but Mario arrives just in the nick of time and drowns the vengeful clergy in the pool, killing him and ending the killings.
-Relived, Mario and Giulia walk away holding hands.
+He begins to strangle her, but Mario arrives and drowns the vengeful clergy in the pool.